zhangyuc/splash/quickstart.md

 # Create Dataset

 The first step is to create a distributed dataset.
-Splash provides an abstraction called **Parametrized RDD**.
+Splash provides an abstraction called a **Parametrized RDD**.
 The Parametrized RDD is very similar to the Resilient Distributed Dataset (RDD) of Spark.
-It can be created by a standard RDD:
+It can be created from a standard RDD:

 {% highlight scala %}
 val paramRdd = new ParametrizedRDD(rdd)